SirJson/Switchboard/README.md

 SWB_PAGES=http://localhost:8080/pages.json
 ```

 Every empty key is ignored.
-You can also serve this over unix sockets.
+You can also serve this over unix sockets

 If `SWB_UNIX_SOCKET_GID` and `SWB_UNIX_SOCKET_UID` the node process will try to change the owner of of the socket.
 This can help in reverse proxy setups. *Please don't just chmod 777 the socket*